lesept777/MLP-for-ESP32/examples/MLP_4Sectors_Softmax/README.md

   if (x >= 0.5 && y >= 0.5) return 3;
 }
 ```
-This function eturns the sector's number (i.e. the output value) for a given (x,y) point.  `dataset.data[i].Out` contains the sector's number.
+This function returns the sector's number (i.e. the output value) for a given (x,y) point.  `dataset.data[i].Out` contains the sector's number.

 3 output results are provided, in 3 files:
 * Output.txt: standard optimization, using `SIGMOID` activation for the hidden layer